-So, bigger parrots like macaws and African greys are messier because they:
+So, bigger parrots like macaws are messier because they:

 - Have large beak , allowing the seeds to fall out more easily

 - Eat more food, so the mess is easier to notice

 - Are stronger and able to tear apart toys and cuttlebones easily

 - Produce more waste, so cages need to be cleaned more often

-In contrast, smaller parrots like lovebirds and budgies will keep their space tidier.
+Smaller parrots, like lovebirds and budgies, will keep their space tidier.
 They eat less, have small beaks that are more dexterous with seed, and can’t destroy toys easily.

 Why Is My Parrot So Messy?

 - Cage is unclean.
 A parrot that’s stressed by its unhygienic environment will make more mess.

 - Emotional distress.
 Parrots that are angry, depressed, or lonely may get destructive.

 - Sickness.
 Parrots with digestive issues may defecate more often.
 Those with illnesses making them lethargic will struggle to eat, spreading food everywhere.

 - Scared.
 Parrots that are new to your home may eat very carefully or messily.

 So, if your parrot is suddenly messier than before, check its environment and monitor its mood.

 What Messes Do Parrots Make?

 The fact that parrots are messy shouldn’t stop you from owning one.
-They are loving, intelligent, and beautiful creatures.
 You need to know what to expect.
-Issues include:

-Parrots shed feathers, especially when they are molting.
+Parrots shed feathers, especially when they’re molting.
 Molting is a process in which a parrot will shed its old, worn-out feathers to grow new ones.
-It happens 1-2 times a year and continues for about 2 months.
+It happens 1-3 times per year and continues for 8-12 weeks.